Monkey Beach is a monkey paradise on Phi Phi Don!

-Once a cozy and stunning spot on Phi Phi Don, Monkey Beach has now turned into a mass tourist playground.
-You know how any idyllic beach can be ruined when 30 boats full of loud tourists are unloaded onto the shore.
+Once a cosy and stunning spot on Phi Phi Don, Monkey Beach has now turned into a playground for mass tourism.
+You already know that any paradise beach can be ruined when thirty boats full of noisy people unload their passengers there.

-The azure sea gets blocked by boat hulls, the horizon is cluttered with catamarans and yachts, and the beach becomes crowded with colorful sarongs and swimsuits.
-That’s when you realize your trip to this paradise has turned into a chaotic mess.
+The azure sea becomes obscured by boat hulls, the horizon is dotted with silhouettes of catamarans and yachts, and the shore is packed with colourful scarves and swimwear until you realise that your trip to paradise has turned into a complete circus.

-Maya Bay suffers from the same problem—too many people.
-So, the best thing you can do is visit Monkey Beach either before or after the midday tourist rush.
+Maya Bay suffers from the same problem – too many people.
+So the only thing you can do for yourself is to arrive at Monkey Beach either before or after the daily tourist wave.

 Beach Overview